VoicuTomut/ase-fast/doc/ase/md.rst

     temperature.  *Disadvantage*: Almost completely supresses
     fluctuations in the total energy.

-It is also possible to use :ref:`Langevin BAOAB <langevin-baoab-description>` dynamics in the NVT ensemble by setting no external stress.
+It is also possible to use :class:`ase.md.langevinbaoab.LangevinBAOAB` dynamics in the NVT ensemble by setting no external stress; this class is described :ref:`Langevin BAOAB <langevin-baoab-description>`

 Langevin dynamics
 -----------------